 WAS usually manifests in infancy but onset may also occur during the neonatal period.
 In most cases the first clinical features are hemorrhagic manifestations with petechiae, bruising, purpura, epistaxis, oral bleeding, bloody diarrhea and intracranial bleeding.
 Acute or chronic eczema is the second characteristic finding of WAS.
 Due to combined immunodeficiency, most patients also have airway, gut or skin infections caused by regular or opportunistic germs.
 Autoimmune manifestations are seen in approximately 40% of cases and include autoimmune hemolytic anemia, neutropenia, vasculitis, inflammatory bowel disease, renal disease, and arthritis.
 WAS patients have a higher risk of developing tumors (mainly B-cell lymphomas) at any age.

 WAS is due to hemizygous mutations in the WAS gene (Xp11.4-p11.21), coding for the Wiskott-Aldrich syndrome protein, exclusively expressed in hematopoietic cells and having a major role in the reorganization of actin cytoskeleton, signal transduction and apoptosis.
-Activating mutations in the WAS gene can lead to an attenuated form of WAS called X-linked thrombocytopenia with normal platelets (XLT; see this term), that is characterized by usually mild to moderate thrombocytopenia and eczema and a lower risk of autoimmunity and malignancy but showing no immunodeficiency.
-Recently, a mutation in the WIPF1 gene (WAS/WASL interacting protein family, member 1; 2q31.2), coding for a protein that stabilizes and prevents the degradation of WASP, was also found in a patient who displayed some features of WAS.
+Usually, hypomorphic mutations in the WAS gene can lead to an attenuated form of WAS called X-linked thrombocytopenia with normal platelets (XLT; see this term), that is characterized by mild to moderate thrombocytopenia and eczema and a lower risk of autoimmunity and malignancy, but usually showing no immunodeficiency.
+Recently, a mutation in the WIPF1 gene (WAS/WASL interacting protein family, member 1; 2q31.2), coding for a protein that stabilizes and prevents the degradation of WASp, was also found in a patient who displayed some features of WAS.

-Diagnosis is based on pedigree, physical examination and laboratory investigations that reveal severe thrombocytopenia with reduced platelet size with a usually normal number of megakaryocytes, as well as altered antibody production (mainly antipolysaccharid Abs).
+Diagnosis is based on family history, physical examination and laboratory investigations that reveal severe thrombocytopenia with reduced platelet size with a usually normal number of megakaryocytes, as well as altered antibody production (mainly antipolysaccharidic antibodies).
 Absent or decreased WAS protein levels and genetic testing confirm the diagnosis.

 Main differential diagnosis is acute or chronic idiopathic thrombocytopenia (ITP) or platelet alloimmunization in neonates.